-The Office of Immigration and Refugee Affairs’ Refugee Resettlement Program helps refugee families attain economic independence and cultural adjustment as soon as possible after their arrival in the United States.
+The Office of Immigration and Refugee Affairs’ (OIRA) helps refugee families attain economic independence and cultural adjustment as soon as possible after their arrival in the United States.

-Funding for the Refugee Resettlement Program is provided through the U.S. Department of Health and Human Services, Administration for Children and Families, Office of Refugee Resettlement.
+Funding for OIRA is provided through the U.S. Department of Health and Human Services, Administration for Children and Families, Office of Refugee Resettlement.

 Refugees are people living outside their country of origin who cannot return to their home due to fear of persecution based on their race, religion, ethnic group, or membership in a particular social or political group.

 Texas receives approximately 4,500 refugees every year.
 The Refugee Resettlement Program is an all-nationalities program, with the number and nationalities of refugee arrivals to the United States determined by the U.S. Congress and the president of the United States before the beginning of each federal fiscal year.

 Currently, eligible recipients under the refugee-funded programs include:

 - Entrants and parolees from Cuban and Haiti.